dfollereau/IoT/README.md

 # IoT

 Home automation and DIY experiment using Raspberry, Arduino and Microcontroller.
 <br>The lab proposed here is to push (any) sensor data from the microchip to the Cloud.
-The public Cloud selected by MongoCloud will be Azure (EU instance for more proximity with my home) but you can instance the same IOT db in AWS or GCP.
+The public Cloud I selected from MongoCloud will be Azure (EU instance for more proximity with my home) but you can spawn the same IOT db in AWS or GCP.
+With Mongo Atlas DBaaS it is very intuitive and easy to deploy (for free up to 500Mb) the Mongo instance.
 Once the data is in the Cloud, the implementation can continue with graph, automation scenario etc...

 <img src="./img/esp8266.jpg" width="300" height="200"/>    <img src="./img/rpi.jpg" width="280" height="260"/>    <img src="./img/mongodb-logo.png" width="280" height="260"/>